Usually, the pyrometers are divide into two groups. Such as-

 What is Resistance Pyrometer?

-With the changes of metal’s temperature, the electrical conductivity of metal is changed and resistance pyrometer works on the basis of it.
+With the changes in metal’s temperature, the electrical conductivity of metal is changed and resistance pyrometer works on the basis of it.
 Among different kinds of a pyrometer, platinum resistance pyrometer can measure temperature with extreme quiddity.

 With this, the temperature from 180°C to +1000°C can be measured.
-In this pyrometer, the platinum wire of equal amount is intertwined like a small coil on the
+In this pyrometer, the platinum wire of equal amount is intertwined like a small coil on the mica stand.
+This coil is called a bulb, which is enclosed in a metal or refractory material’s jar or in a close-ended protective tube.
+The ends of the lead wires are extended to the junction head from the coil.
+Lead wires are connected with resistance measurement tools (such as huitstone-bridge) from junction heads.

 It can be assumed that platinum wire is directly proportional to the resistance temperature, that is to say, Rt = Ro (i+αt)